Historic Preservation

 Amount of Education Required for Careers Related to Historic Preservation

-Some careers associated with historic preservation require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with historic preservation may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to historic preservation have obtained the following education levels.